Amithkrishna29z/product-store/README.md

 # Product Store

 Product Store is a full-stack application that allows users to manage products.
-Built with Express and MongoDB for the backend and React (or similar) for the frontend, the app includes essential features for creating, reading, updating, and deleting (CRUD) product data.
+Built with Express and MongoDB for the backend and React for the frontend, the app includes essential features for creating, reading, updating, and deleting (CRUD) product data.

 ## Features

 - **Backend**: Node.js, Express, MongoDB with Mongoose ODM for data management.
-- **Frontend**: (Specify if using React, Vue, etc.) with a responsive UI to display and interact with products.
+- **Frontend**: React with a responsive UI to display and interact with products.
 - **Data Storage**: Stores product information, including name, price, image, and created date.
 - **RESTful API**: Provides endpoints for product operations (add, fetch, delete, update).
 - **State Management**: Uses Zustand to manage and share product data across the app.